04:29, Dyke Road, Brighton, heading for London.

 15:01, a shop in Wadhurst, 177km.

-A can of coke is emptied into a bidon and a bag of jelly babies cracked open.
+A can of coke is emptied into a bidon and a bag of jelly babies is torn open.
 The route sheet is turned to the next page and the sandwich bag re-taped to the stem.
 It’s time to head back to the seaside.
 The next part of the route is in that part of Sussex that is a bit too far from home to be regular riding country.
 Every now and again I have a “Oh, we’re here” moment as I recognise a lane from some of the early season audaxes I did.
 Eventually we pop out on a main road near Battle and I have my bearings again.
 A signpost says 6 miles to Bexhill, the second coastal control.
 A lot of unexpected climbs are squeezed into those 6 miles.
 When we finally see the sea sparkling ahead of us there is a collective sigh of relief.

 16:59, Bexhill seafront, East Sussex, 210km.